Robust multiple change-point detection for multivariate variability using data depth: Simulation study

-In terms of accuracy when the change-point was detected, both Algorithms performed very well.
-Figures \ref{fig:sim2} and \ref{fig:simP2} show boxplots of $\widehat{k}/N-\theta$ resulting from Algorithms \ref{alg:wbs} and \ref{alg:pelt} respectively, where $d=3$ and the distribution was Cauchy.
-Boxplots under other simulation parameters were somewhat similar (albeit better when the distribution was not Cauchy), and can be seen in the supplementary material.
-Generally, the estimates were at most about 10\% off of the true break fraction, with the majority of biases being in the 2.5\% range.
-Again the procedures were insensitive to the dimension and the number of change-points.
-Actually, it appeared that the variability in the estimation went down as the dimension increased.
-This could be explained by the fact that an expansion on the covariance matrix of 10-dimensional data can be seen as a larger magnitude change than that of an expansion of 2-dimensional data.
-For example, if the size of the change is measured by the trace of the matrix then certainly a 10-dimensional change would be measured as much larger.
-As for comparing the two algorithms, the variability in both procedures is quite similar, with Algorithm \ref{alg:pelt} having slightly tighter boxplots.
-Again, we note that the accuracy increased with $N$ for both procedures and this can be seen in the figures in the supplementary material.
+In terms of accuracy when the change-point was detected, both algorithms performed very well.
+Figures \ref{fig:sim2} shows boxplots of $\widehat{k}/N-\theta$ for Algorithm \ref{alg:wbs}, Algorithm \ref{alg:pelt}, WBSIP and the e-divisive algorithm when $d$ was 10 and the distribution was normally distributed.
+Boxplots under other simulation parameters were similar\footnote{They were of course worse when the data came from a Cauchy distribution.} and can be seen in the Appendix \ref{app::add_sim}.
+Generally, the estimates were at most about 5\% off of the true break fraction, with the majority of biases being in the 1\% range.

+This corresponds to 10 time units away when $N=1000$; $\hat{k}$ was typically within 10 time units of the true change-point $k$.
+Again our methods were insensitive to the dimension and the number of change-points.
+When compared with the WBSIP algorithm and e-divisive algorithm, we see that both Algorithm \ref{alg:wbs} and Algorithm \ref{alg:pelt} appear to estimate the location of the change-points more accurately.
+We can then conclude that our algorithms outperforms the WBSIP algorithm and e-divisive algorithm when the data only contains changes in variability.